lmc2179/lmc2179.github.io/drafts/pdp.md

 The first assumption that would allow us to treat the PDP causally is if the changes in NOX were randomized, like in an RCT; they're very clearly not

-Note the assumptions from the paper
+Note the assumptions from the paper, section 3.2/Back door criterion

 - NOX is not a cause of any other predictor variables
 - The other predictor variables block all back-door paths between NOX and house price